Image Library

 The Filename cell uses the same inline-edit popup.
 The input holds the file's stem; the extension shows next to it as a locked chip and is never sent over the wire — the server reattaches it from the original basename.

-Filename rename popup showing the stem input, locked .jpeg chip, and the placeholder syntax hint below the title
+Filename rename popup over the table: the stem input holding a batch pattern rosebud_(n3), the locked .jpeg chip beside it, and the placeholder hint below the title (counter, padded counter, total, page title, date, page name, field name)

 Placeholders